Skip to main content

 For example, if you use digital banking, we may ask you to download a new mobile app sometime in the future.
 If a change impacts you, we’ll always give you plenty of notice, explain what it means and make it as straightforward as we can.

-You can also call our dedicated team on 0800 066 5008* (or 00 44 141 880 2050** from outside of the UK).
+You can call our dedicated team on 0800 066 5008* (or 00 44 141 880 2050** if you’re calling from outside the UK).
 We’re here from 8am to 6pm, Monday to Friday and 9am to 3pm on Saturdays.

-If you have any questions on the transfer, you can call our dedicated team on 0800 066 5008* (or 00 44 141 880 2050** from outside of the UK).
-We’re here from 8am to 6pm, Monday to Friday and 9am to 3pm on Saturdays.
+If you have any questions on the transfer, you can call our dedicated team on 0800 066 5008* (or 00 44 141 880 2050** if you’re calling from outside the UK).

 If you prefer, you can also email us at nationwide-transfer@virginmoney.com